 - Automatic daily backups

-And oh yeah, did we mention that that price also includes Elementor Pro features at no extra cost?
+You get all Elementor Pro widgets, features and templates at no extra cost, in a hassle free hosting platform, optimized especially for Elementor builder.
 Remember – it’s an all-in-one solution for building websites!

 Don’t Let Hidden Hosting Costs Surprise You

 If you want to make a WordPress website, you’re going to need to pay for web hosting.

 If you make smart choices, you can keep your costs low and save as much money as possible.
 But if you’re not careful, you can get hit with hidden hosting costs and end up paying more than you expected.